 The Manx Grand Prix was first organised in 1923 by the Manx Motorcycle Club for amateur racers.
 The club had voiced concerns that amateurs were being muscled out of the TT by the big manufacturing teams of the day.

 In 1930 the meeting got it’s current name – The Manx Grand Prix.

 The Manx Grand Prix is a great alternative to the hustle and bustle of the TT Festival.
 Especially as it is now part of the Festival of Motorcycling which also includes the Classic TT, The Festival of Jurby and other motorcycling events.

 Although the beer tent is up at the Grandstand, Bushys and The Hooded Ram in town are not.

-As well as being less busy, you will also find it cheaper than a visit during the IOM TT.
+As well as being less busy, you will also find it cheaper than a visit to the TT.
 Accommodation and travel is easier to source too.

 The temporary TT campsites are again up and running for the 2 weeks and Homestay is also available.
 You can read about Homestay and my other tips on where to stay here.

 MGP visitors in general are a more knowledgeable crowd than the TT visitors.
 The pubs are empty of bikers during both practices and races and there isn’t the stag party atmosphere you get at the TT.